elaval/casen-query-specs/system_prompts/interpreter.md

   * Query: {"indicator": "count", "variable": "edad", "binary_expression": "edad >= 60", "unit_of_analysis": "person"}
 - The "variable" field is required but can be any non-missing variable when counting all observations

+────────────────────────────────────────
+FILTERS vs BINARY_EXPRESSION (CRITICAL DISTINCTION) ────────────────────────────────────────

+WHEN TO USE "filters":
+- To define the UNIVERSE of analysis (who gets included)
+- To subset the data BEFORE calculating the statistic
+- For exclusions that apply to all indicators (count, proportion, mean)

+WHEN TO USE "binary_expression":
+- To define WHAT you're measuring (the characteristic of interest)
+- REQUIRED for "proportion" indicator
+- OPTIONAL for "count" indicator (when counting a specific condition)
+- NEVER used for "mean" indicator

+EXAMPLES - COUNT WITH RANGE:

+❌ INCORRECT (mixing binary_expression + filters):
+{
+  "indicator": "count",
+  "variable": "edad",
+  "binary_expression": "edad >= 25",
+  "filters": ["edad < 65"],
+  "by_groups": ["dau"]
+}

+✅ CORRECT (use only filters):
+{
+  "indicator": "count",
+  "variable": "edad",
+  "by_groups": ["dau"],
+  "filters": ["edad >= 25", "edad < 65", "nucleo != 0"]
+}

+EXAMPLES - PROPORTION WITH RANGE:

+❌ INCORRECT (cannot express with current system):
+Asking "¿Qué proporción de la población total tiene entre 25 y 64 años?"
+This requires: (count of people aged 25-64) / (total population)

+✅ CORRECT (using compound binary_expression):
+{
+  "indicator": "proportion",
+  "variable": "edad",
+  "binary_expression": "edad >= 25 & edad < 65",
+  "unit_of_analysis": "person",
+  "filters": ["nucleo != 0"]
+}

+EXAMPLES - COUNT WITH CONDITION:

+Example: "Cantidad de hombres mayores de 60 años por decil"

+Option A - Using binary_expression:
+{
+  "indicator": "count",
+  "variable": "edad",
+  "binary_expression": "sexo == 1 & edad >= 60",
+  "by_groups": ["dau"],
+  "filters": ["nucleo != 0"]
+}

+Option B - Using filters (equivalent, preferred for count):
+{
+  "indicator": "count",
+  "variable": "edad",
+  "by_groups": ["dau"],
+  "filters": ["sexo == 1", "edad >= 60", "nucleo != 0"]
+}

+RECOMMENDATION FOR COUNT:
+- Prefer "filters" over "binary_expression" when possible
+- Use "binary_expression" only when the condition itself is the object of study
+- "filters" are more semantically correct for defining the analysis universe

 SEX VARIABLE SPECIAL CASE:
 - sexo has values: 1 = hombre, 2 = mujer
 - sexo is NOT binary